 - Apple-level expensive

-Many music producers tend to use Apple computers, and the Apple Studio Display was made to complement Apple desktop computers—such as the Mac Studio—with a stunning 5K Retina display and a gaggle of additional technology not usually found within a monitor.
+Many music producers tend to use Apple computers.
+The Apple Studio Display was made to complement Apple desktop computers—such as the Mac Studio—with a stunning 5K Retina display and a gaggle of additional technology not usually found within a monitor.
 If conducting business or remote collaborations from the studio, the Studio Display can pitch in with its three microphones and 12MP ultrawide camera that uses Center Stage technology you centered in the picture as you move around during video chats.
 A built-in A13 Bionic chip powers that feature, as well as the Dolby Atmos/spatial audio abilities of the built-in six-speaker sound system.
 The audio system has four force-canceling woofers and two tweeters for mid-range and high frequencies.
-The speakers get loud enough for the confines of a small office and, while they are not meant to replace studio monitors for music production, they can be an excellent alternative reference system for testing your mixed audio productions.
+The speakers get loud enough for the confines of a small office.
+While they are not meant to replace studio monitors for music production, they can be an excellent alternative reference system for testing your mixed audio productions.
 Plenty of people stream tracks off their laptops, after all.

 You’ll find no HDMI ports here.
 Instead, the Studio display connects to a computer over a single Thunderbolt 3 cable, which can also power and charge the machine.
 Three USB-C ports also connect, power, and charge devices when needed.
 Three stand options include a tilt-adjustable stand, a tilt- and height-adjustable stand (for a whopping $400 more), and a VESA mountable version, which also supports portrait orientation (whereas the stands do not).

 The Apple Studio Display is compatible with Windows computers, but with the sizable drawbacks of not including the Center Stage and spatial audio technology, nor the option to change its settings.
 So it’s reasonable to guess that most Studio Display adopters will be on Mac computers.
 And music producers already in the Apple ecosystem should not forsake the iPad Sidecar feature, which turns recent iPads on iPadOS 13 or later into a portable second monitor for mirroring or extending the display of most Mac computers from the last six years on macOS Catalina or later.
-And if those producers also use Apple Logic Pro software for music, the iPad Logic Remote app is an absolutely indispensable, highly functional wireless touchscreen remote control for most core Logic Pro tasks.
+And suppose those producers also use Apple Logic Pro software for music.
+In that case, the iPad Logic Remote app is an indispensable, highly functional wireless touchscreen remote control for most core Logic Pro tasks.

 Why it made the cut: PC music producers can take advantage not just of the Asus ZenScreen Touch MB16AMT’s multitouch screen for multitouch music apps, but also enjoy its easy portability for taking their music on the road.